Review: Ink by Lane Mochow

 Author, Lane Mochow

-If you go to Lane’s Amazon page, the review is simple.
+If you go to Lane’s Author page, the review of this book is deceptively simple.
 It begins with a few lines of poetry from this sharp, sweet, and far too short book.

 Well ya know what?